When is the best time to visit Tanzania?

 Best for: hiking, hot-air ballooning and exploring Zanzibar

-The Great Migration comes to an end in September, but there are still plenty of animals to see in the national parks across the country.
-September is also one of the better months to climb Tanzania’s mountains, including Mt.
-Kilimanjaro and Mount Meru as temperatures are relatively moderate, especially if you’re climbing in the morning (77°F-85°F).
+The Great Migration comes to an end in September, but there’s still plenty of animals to see in the national parks across the country.
+September is also one of the better months to climb Tanzania’s mountains including Mt.
+Kilimanjaro and Mount Meru as temperatures are relatively moderate, especially if you’re climbing in the morning (25°C-30°C).

 Hot-air ballooning is a popular activity in September as the skies are clear with no rainfall or thunderstorms.
-You’ll be able to see for miles and miles in every direction and spot animals as they wander the landscape from the air.
+You’ll be able to see for kilometres and kilometres in every direction and spot animals as they wander the landscape from the air.
 If you weren’t convinced before, this is one activity for the bucket list.

 Best for: Ngorongoro Crater visiting, exploring Tanzania’s cities and market visits

 Weather patterns can change throughout October, the last month of Tanzania’s peak season.
-At the start of the month, temperatures are still likely to be around the 77°F-85°F range, however, this will quickly change, and rainfall and high winds are expected as the month goes on.
+At the start of the month, temperatures are still likely to be around the 25°C-30°C range, however this will quickly change, and rainfall and high winds are expected as the month goes on.

-The animals of the Great Migration will have journeyed into Kenya come October, but that doesn’t mean there are no animals left to spot.
-Serengeti National Park and Tarangire National Park are still brimming with wildlife, and the Ngorongoro Crater is also exceptional to behold at this time of year, thanks to the increased rainfall.
+The animals of the Great Migration will have journeyed into Kenya come October but that doesn’t mean there’s no animals left to spot.
+Serengeti National Park and Tarangire National Park are still brimming with wildlife and the Ngorongoro Crater is also exceptional to behold at this time of year thanks to the increased rainfall.

 Best for: whale shark spotting, active volcano visiting and music festivals